isivisi/pybot/README.md

 This version of pybot is in early stages, currently you just need to:
 - pull repo
-- Install mysql for python using one of these commands.
-  - `pip install MySQL-python`
-  - `sudo apt-get install python-mysqldb`
-  - `yum install mysql-devel`
-- Run `python PYBOT.py`, creating a config
+- Run `python pybot.py -setup`
-- Setup your config
+- Modify your config
-- then just run it again with `python PYBOT.py`
+- then just run it again with `python pybot.py -run`

 ## Usage